jrheard/blog/_posts/2016-11-22-procedural-dungeon-generation-cellular-automata.md

 klipse: true
 ---

-Last time we looked at generating random dungeons for [video games](https://github.com/jrheard/voke) using the [Drunkard's Walk]({{site.baseurl}}{% post_url 2016-10-31-procedural-dungeon-generation-drunkards-walk-in-clojurescript %}) algorithm.
+Last time we looked at generating random dungeons for [video games](https://github.com/jrheard/voke) using the [Drunkard's Walk]({% post_url 2016-10-31-procedural-dungeon-generation-drunkards-walk-in-clojurescript %}) algorithm.
 The Drunkard's Walk is fun to play with, and often generates cool levels, but it's also pretty unreliable.
 That's not good enough for my purposes: I want to reliably generate big, open, cave-like maps, with lots of space for fast-moving enemies to swarm and surround the player.

 To that end, we'll be using a [cellular automaton](http://natureofcode.com/book/chapter-7-cellular-automata/) to generate levels that look like this:

 <div id="cellular-example"></div>

-{% javascript cellular-blog %}
+<script src="{{ site.baseurl }}/assets/js/cellular-blog.js"></script>
 <script>
 voke.world.visualize.cellular_example()
 </script>